tjosseau/objectyve/readme.md

 ### main

-The `main` method is called a "static constructor", meaning a function called once the constructor is ready to use.
+The `main` method is called once the factory is ready to use.

 ```javascript
 var A = Objectyve.Prototype({